HomeGuidesRecipesAPI EndpointsRelease NotesCommunity

 RSS Connector

-RSS Connectors also require a name and a URL with an option to add a description, but will also need to be provided a runMode which will tell Layar if you would like to scan the RSS feed once at the time of creation or continuously check for updates. runMode accepts a string of either "SCAN_ONCE" or "CONTINUOUS".
+RSS Connectors also require a name and a URL with an option to add a description.
+You will also need to be provided a runMode which will tell Layar if you would like to scan the RSS feed once at the time of creation or continuously check for updates. runMode accepts a string of either "SCAN_ONCE" or "CONTINUOUS".
 Add the parameters to your body as shown below.

 Google BigQuery Connector